TheBibites/Bibites_Shared_Content/README.md

 # Bibites-Library

 Welcome!
-This page is a maintained repository of the shared interesting Bibits that have been created by the community.
+This page is a maintained repository of community shared Bibite content including Bibite species, unique worlds, simulation settings and game mods

-To grab a Bibit for use in your own simulations just follow the steps outlined below:
-1.
-2.
-3.

-If you are interested in sharing some of the Bibits you have evolved, please reach out on one of the following channels and an admin will work with you to archive.
+If you are interested in sharing some of your on Bibit content with the rest of the community please coordinate its archival in one of the community channels

 Discord link
 Reddit Link